 - 2 pounds Italian sausage, local-ish if you can find it

-- 1 bunch kale, thinly slice (about 4 cups total when cut up)
+- 1 bunch kale, thinly sliced (about 4 cups total when cut up)

 - 4 cloves garlic, minced